Clair Obscur: Expedition 33 vs Final Fantasy VII Rebirth

 Pick Clair Obscur: Expedition 33 if

-- You enjoy new original worlds with Belle Epoque art and orchestral scores
+- You enjoy Belle Époque art and an original orchestral score from a small studio.

 Pick Final Fantasy VII Rebirth if